rhobaker/Assignment-Four---Git-GitHub-and-APIs/Markdown notes.md

 It will be automatically formatted with indents.

 ### <u>Unordered Lists</u>
-To make an unordered list, then precede each entry with a +, * or a -.
+To make an unordered list, precede each entry with a +, * or a -.

 E.g.\
 \- Mick\